 "For most people, a balanced breakfast of proteins, fats and carbohydrates works well, but nothing so large it makes your digestive system feel uncomfortable leaving you tired and sluggish," says Steve.

 "A great breakfast to set you up might include some starchy carbohydrates like oats, rice, or bananas with a form of protein such as eggs, fish, or protein powder, topped with nuts, seeds, coconut oil or yogurt for a portion of fat."

-You can't beat a bowl of porridge!
-See our basic recipe, and feel free to add nuts, seeds, fruit or powders as desired.
+We think you can't beat a bowl of porridge!
+See our basic recipe, and feel free to add nuts, seeds, yoghurt, fruit or powders as desired.

 Is there anything you should eat or drink if you want to beat your personal best?

 There’s no magical food that can substitute consistent training and a well thought-out diet, according to Steve.

 "Nevertheless, a good insider's tip is to consume foods rich in nitrates before a race, such as beetroot juice and spinach.
 Nitrates break down into nitrites that get turned into nitric oxide as needed.
 Nitric oxide can increase circulation and improve aerobic performance, blood flow, energy output and even recovery."